Sahith05/kubernetes-app/robot-shop/README.md

 ## Robot Shop Install

-Install Stan's Robot Shop on to your K8s cluster using the helm chart, see the [README](helm/README.md) for details of the various options.
+Install  Robot Shop on to your K8s cluster using the helm chart, see the [README](helm/README.md) for details of the various options.

 ```shell
 $ cd helm